zavoloklom/docker-compose-linter/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more information.

 ## Contacts and Support

+If you find this repository helpful, kindly consider showing your appreciation by giving it a star ⭐.

 If you have any questions or suggestions, feel free to reach out: